What is early intervention?

 Early intervention means doing things as early as possible to work on your child’s developmental, health and support needs.

 Early intervention services give specialised support to children and families in the early years (from birth to school entry).
-This support includes special education, therapy, counselling, service planning and help getting services such as kindergarten and child care.
+This support might include special education, therapy, counselling, service planning and help getting universal services like kindergarten and child care.

-You can use early intervention services as well as services available to all children, such as maternal and child health services, kindergarten, community health centres, regional parenting services, child care services, play groups and occasional care.
+You can use early intervention services as well as services available to all children, such as child and family health services, kindergartens, community health centres, regional parenting services, child care services, play groups and occasional care.

 Therapies and services